Mandarin Lemon Curd Pie

 Mandarin Lemon Curd Pie is a simple fruity pie that needs a little work to get all the mandarin segments cut out of the fruit.

 When I was grocery shopping last Saturday, I saw the mandarins and knew immediately that I would use them to make a Pie.
 A pie crust ended up in my cart and the only thing I needed was something to add flavor.
 Mandarins are nice as a snack, but as the only fruit in a pie their flavor would not be strong enough to compete with the crust.
-Frantically, I was going through my pantry and through my store and ‘Eureka’ … lemon curd.
+Frantically, I was going through my pantry and ‘Eureka’ … lemon curd.
 This Mandarin Lemon Curd Pie comes out of the oven bubbly, tart and sweet at the same time.

 Mandarin Lemon Curd Pie